maiska/qubes-doc.rtd/user/advanced-topics/standalones-and-hvms.rst

 You can convert any VirtualBox VM to a Qubes HVM using this method.

-For example, Microsoft provides `free 90-day evaluation VirtualBox VMs for browser testing <https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/>`__.
+For example, Microsoft provides `virtual machines containing an evaluation version of Windows <https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/>`__.

 About 60 GB of disk space is required for conversion.
 Use an external hard drive if needed.
 The final ``root.img`` size is 40 GB.